square/workflow-swift/Samples/Tutorial/Tutorial3.md

 final class TodoEditViewController: ScreenViewController<TodoEditScreen> {
     // ..rest of the implementation...

-    override func screenDidChange(from previousScreen: TodoEditScreen) {
+    override func screenDidChange(from previousScreen: TodoEditScreen, previousEnvironment: ViewEnvironment) {
+        super.screenDidChange(from: previousScreen, previousEnvironment: previousEnvironment)

+        guard isViewLoaded else { return }

-        update(with: screen)
+        updateView(with: screen)
     }

-    private func update(with screen: TodoEditScreen) {
+    private func updateView(with screen: TodoEditScreen) {
         // Update the view with the data from the screen. todoEditView.title = screen.title
         todoEditView.note = screen.note
         todoEditView.onTitleChanged = screen.onTitleChanged
         todoEditView.onNoteChanged = screen.onNoteChanged
     }
 }
 ```

 #### TodoEditWorkflow

-Now that we have our screen and view controller, update the `TodoEditWorkflow` to emit this screen as the rendering.
+Now that we have our screen and view controller, let's update the `TodoEditWorkflow` to emit this screen as the rendering.

 The `TodoEditWorkflow` needs an initial Todo item passed into it from its parent.
-It will make a copy of it in its internal state - this can be the "scratch pad" for edits.
+It will make a copy of it in its internal state (because TodoModel is a value type) — this can be the "scratch pad" for edits.
 This allows changes to be made and still be able to discard the changes if the user does not want to save them.

 Additionally, we will (finally) use the `workflowDidChange` method.
 If the edit workflow's parent provides an updated `todo`, it will invalidate the `todo` in `State`, and replace it with the one provided from the parent.